Plein Air Painting in New Mexico’s High Desert

 On a clear day some might feel that a hat is enough to start right in painting, but to avoid a lot of stares and discourse, I also suggest adding further attire, in light layers, getting thicker as you go out.
 Early spring mornings can be chilly out here but warm up quickly.
 I like to wear a T-shirt base layer with a long-sleeve shirt that I can roll up and down as needed.
 Oh yes, and pants of some sort.
 Round out the wardrobe with sturdy shoes or light hiking boots.
 One of the unfortunate benefits of being in a land of cacti, grasses and pokey things is that stuff tries to attack your ankles from the sides as much as the sun does from the top.
 Of course, painting along the picturesque streets of a local town is always a great option.

-Sunscreen is a very good idea.
+Sunscreen is a very good idea for plein air painting.
 SPF?
 Well, a lot.
 The crisp air feels good here, so it is sometimes easy to forget.
 A handy jacket for rain and wind is also helpful.
 Speaking of wind, New Mexicans joke that it’s our fifth season.
 I find a rock bag or tie-downs useful for my painting set-up.

 Breezes here can gust quickly, sending your tripod over the edge of the perfect vantage point or blowing your umbrella back to Albuquerque.
 On blustery days, I usually place a small rock in my trash bag to keep it from emptying its contents onto the landscape.
 Plein air painters try to avoid chasing the light, I try to avoid chasing the trash.